ghtorrent/ghtorrent.org/streaming.md

 ### Binding queues to routing keys

-All messages posted to `ght-streamer` exchange have an attached routing key.
+All messages posted to `ght-streams` exchange have an attached routing key.
 This allows clients to declare queues that selectively receive only the messages they are interested into.
 The routing key is structured as
 follows: